And how long should the lead be?

 While you’re at it, why not break up your copy with some super-short paragraphs like these from the Times, which weigh in at …

-Now, that’s a paragraph that goes down easy.
+Now, those are paragraphs that go down easy.

 What’s your average paragraph length?